netxms/netxms-doc/admin/agent-management.rst

    * Proxy functionality: agent can be used as a proxy to reach agents on hosts not directly accessible by |product_name| server
    * :term:`SNMP` proxy: agent can be used as a proxy to reach remote SNMP devices
    * :term:`SNMP Trap` proxy: agent can be used as a proxy to get messages from remote SNMP device
-   * :term:`syslog` proxy: agent can be used as a proxy to get syslog messages from remote devices
+   * :term:`Syslog` proxy: agent can be used as a proxy to get syslog messages from remote devices
-   * :term:`Modbus` proxy: agent can be used as a proxy to reach remote Modbus devices
+   * Modbus TCP proxy: agent can be used as a proxy to reach remote devices via Modbus TCP protocol
-   * :term:`Web service` proxy: agent can be used as a proxy to reach remote web services
+   * Web service proxy: agent can be used as a proxy to reach remote web services
-   * :term:`TCP` proxy: agent can be used to establish connection to TCP port on remote devices, e.g. to access web UI on a device
+   * TCP proxy: agent can be used to establish connection to TCP port on remote devices, e.g. to access web UI on a device
    * Extensible: you can add new metrics very easy using configuration option like ``ExternalMetric`` or by writing your own subagents
    * Easy upgrade - you can upgrade all agents at once from management client